euroledger/capena/README.md

 # Feedback API Quickstart
 There are two express modules which allow feedback to be imported from ebay and etsy.
 These are in /routes/ebay and /routes/etsy

+# Ebay Feedback API
+The first endpoint that is invoked is a GET call to /auth/ebay.
+If this is the first time the app has accessed eBay it will display a login screen in which a valid eBay user needs to be entered.
+For most subsequent invocations this will not be needed, although it does display this when the user access token is expired (seems to be about once per day).

+The ebay API itself will redirect successful access back the callback /auth/ebay/callback where i) the OAuth user token is exchanged for an access token, and ii) a call is made to the trading (getUser) API.

+Once the eBay user and password are entered it should redirect back to the main app screen.
+The client application needs to make a GET call to the endpoint /api/ebay/feedback to retrieve the user data.

+The example app uses the following fields from those returned:

+    FeedbackScore
+    UniqueNegativeFeedbackCount:
+    UniquePositiveFeedbackCount:
+    PositiveFeedbackPercent:
+    FeedbackPrivate:
+    RegistrationDate:
+    UserID:

+But there are many others that could be of use.

 ## Use Case
 To see how the modules are used by a front end (React) application, refer to the code in /src/App.js